lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

     }
     ```

     Now, load more data in that format.
-We recommend at least 1000 examples to see a difference in training.
+We recommend at least 1000 examples to see a difference in tuning.

     <details>
     <summary>Code for <code>get_data()</code></summary>